-- Project Outcome Indicator(s) - Indicator Grant Amount (USD) Result 1.1 Implementation of a capacity building and training systems to from 13 institutions (5 Ministry of Agriculture regional centres to quickly respond to extreme Indicator 2.1.1.
-Number of staff trained to respond to and mitigate impacts of climate events 5 297 781
+- Project Outcome Indicator(s) • Indicator Grant Amount (USD) Result 1.1 Product 2.1 .
+Strengthened capacity of national and Indicator 2.1.1.
+Number of staff trained to respond to 5 297 781 Implementation of a from 13 institutions (5 capacity of hational and